How to Record Your Songs in a Professional Recording Studio

 How to Pick a Producer

 I chose Dan Ledwell to produce Bright the Light.
-He knows my music and we had worked together before.
+He knows my music and we’d worked together before.

 If you don’t know a producer or who’s out there, do some research: